 What is metadata?
 Information in context.

-As platforms and channels proliferate, common metadata is the currency to connect audiences to Public Media content that was not explicitly sought out.
-Audiences are faced with an abundance of content across rapidly growing VOD libraries.
-Fatigued, search, recommendation and discovery (SRD) engines have become the norm to uncover what-to-watch.
+As platforms and channels proliferate, industry-standard metadata is what connects audiences to Public Media content.
+Faced with an abundance of content across dozens of rapidly growing video-on-demand platforms, audiences are overwhelmed.
+Search, recommendation and discovery (SRD) engines help audiences tired of scrolling decide what to watch.

-Metadata-driven discovery norms that we are tracking include:
+Metadata-driven tools for content discovery that we are tracking include:

 The Cost of Doing Nothing

-Focus on the metadata with a direct Audience impact
+Focus on the metadata with a direct impact to audiences

 Map each metadata element/field to an accountable person

-Today's landscape requires metadata to be captured correctly + early.
-Identify who captures metadata as it enters into the organization.
-READ MORE
+Today's landscape requires metadata to be captured correctly and early.
+Identify who captures metadata as it enters the organization.

 Establish one place where shared show information is retrievable